kubestash/docs/docs/addons/postgres/README.md

 ```

 Here,
-- `spec.availableVersions` specifies the version list which are supported for restore.
+- `spec.availableVersions` lists the versions used to run `psql` for restore, based on your database version.

 ## Addon Version Compatibility

 Any database version with a major version matching the supported `PostgreSQL` versions should generally be able to back up the database.
-For instance, if the function supports the `8.x.x` version, it should work with any `PostgreSQL` database within the `8.x.x` series.
+For instance, if the function supports the `13.x` version, it should work with any `PostgreSQL` database within the `14.x` series.
 However, there may be exceptions where certain versions are incompatible.
 In such cases, use the specific version name that is explicitly supported.

 ## Documentation Overview